richmahn/en_tn/2ch/17/intro.md

 This chapter begins the story of King Jehoshaphat.

-This chapter indents some of the lines of 17:14-18 because they are long lists.

 #### Special concepts in this chapter ####

 ##### Trust in Yahweh #####